The presentation of Dehghan's book, "Journey in the Direction 270 °"

 Iran.
 In a cold winter at the turn of the 1986 and the 1987 - the seventh of a grueling and bloody conflict with neighboring Iraq, ruled by Saddām Husseyn - the adolescent Nāser leads a peaceful existence, divided between study and family.
 Yet despite his tender age, Nāser is a veteran expert.
 Only a few months have passed since, when he was wounded at the front, Nāser turned his back on the conflict.
 One day, however, the young man receives a telegram sent to him by the old comrades.
 Something big, on the front line, seems to be imminent.
 Tormented by the memory of the last operation and eager to see his former companions, Nāser once again leaves the books and family to go to the front.

-Ahmad Dehqān was born in Karaj in the 1966.
-In the early years of the 80, following the Iraqi invasion and the outbreak of the Iran-Iraq War (1980-1988), he participated as a volunteer in numerous operations at the front.
+Ahmad Dehqān was born in Karaj in 1966.
+In the early 80s, following the Iraqi invasion and the outbreak of the Iran-Iraq War (1980-1988), he participated as a volunteer in numerous operations at the front.
 At the end of the conflict, he graduated in Anthropology.
-In 1996 his first novel is published in Iran, Journey in the direction of 270 °, which will immediately establish itself as one of the most important works of the Iranian literary scene.
+In 1996 his first novel, Journey in the direction of 270 °, was published in Iran, which immediately established itself as one of the most important works on the Iranian literary scene.

 Wednesday November 20 2019